tfabris/BlueGigaEmpeg/README.md

    stereo's touchscreen.

 Some modification of the empeg Car is required in order for this to work.
-The molex connector on the back of the empeg Car docking sled, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface.
+The Molex connector on the back of the empeg Car docking sled, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface.
 Make sure to perform all modifications listed in this document for this to work correctly.
 Follow the [Checklist](#checklist) section of this